ray-project/ray/doc/source/oss-users.rst

 .. _ray-oss-list:

-Open source projects that run on Ray
+Community libraries that integrate with Ray
 ====================================

-The Ray ecosystem is rapidly growing!
-This page lists projects that are known to use Ray.
-This does not constitute an endorsement.
+This page lists libraries that integrate with Ray for distributed execution.
+If you'd like to add your project to this list, feel free to file a pull request or open an issue on GitHub.

 *Using Ray?* `Fill out this form <https://forms.gle/ps4S1C955kjotxd57>`__ *and we'll be in contact to get added to the list.*